The word yoga means "union" (Sanskrit योग).

 Hatha Yoga is a practice in uniting the mind, body and spirit , by way of physical postures (Asanas), breath work (Pranayama), and relaxation techniques that ultimately lead into meditation (Dhyana).
 This process begins to create a foundation for one to experience greater wellness and peace of mind.

 Yoga focuses on creating harmony between mind and body.
 The ultimate aim of this practice is to bring balance between the physical, mental, emotional and spiritual aspects of Oneself.
-Thus creating an experience of feeling deeply connected to all that is, which naturally moves the individual into a higher state of self-realization and enlightenment.
+Thus creating an experience of feeling deeply connected to all that is, which naturally moves the individual into a higher state of self-realization.
 There is a Zen Proverb that says: "Before enlightenment; chop wood, carry water.
 After enlightenment; chop wood, carry water."
 This can remind us that higher levels of consciousness have very practical applications to daily living.
 The job at hand may remain the same, but the experience becomes rich with appreciation and happiness.
-Furthermore, these higher states of awareness can be practiced even with busy lives, full of family, work, and the challenges in today's society.
-The world or personal circumstances don't neccesarily have to change in order for peace to become one's perspective.
+Furthermore, these higher states of awareness can be practiced even with busy lives full of family, work, and the many challenges in today's society.
+The world or personal circumstances don't necessarily have to change in order for peace to become one's perspective.

 Hatha Yoga is the foundation of all physical styles of Yoga.
 It incorporates yogic philosophy, asanas (postures), pranayama (breathing), and meditation (dharana & dhyana) into a complete system that can be used as a source of exercise, stress management, and self awareness.